-Note: this appendix is intended to be an abridged reference for the RPM dispatch methodology.
-To get a much more exhaustive description of the methodology and the intent, see appendices L and P in the 5th Power Plan.
+Note: this appendix is intended to act as a compact reference for the RPM dispatch methodology.
+To get a much more exhaustive description of the methodology and the intent see appendices L and P in the 5th Power Plan.

 5.1 Thermal Model Derivation